Mackenzie Growth Team

 What are key risks that need to be managed?

 - We believe that the US economy, like many others, faces structural challenges in the form of high debt levels and slow growth in the working age population.
 Across the globe, governments have too much debt to be able to boost growth in a major way.
-With that macro-economic backdrop, we believe that the world may continue to proceed in a lower growth environment compared to history.
+With that macro-economic backdrop, we believe that in the long term the world may continue to proceed in a lower growth environment compared to history.

 How are you positioning portfolios in response to this outlook?